vkostyanetsky/Fastimer/README.md

 The second command of the main menu, "Fasts Browser" allows you to browse through your fasts.

-By default, it shows you the very last one, but you can go back in history, using by [Left] and [Right] buttons on your keyboard.
+By default, it shows you the very last one, but you switch fasts by using [Left] and [Right] buttons on your keyboard.

 ```
 COMPLETED FAST